What Do Compressed Deep Neural Networks Forget?: Results

 To better understand why a narrow part of the data distributon is far more sensitive to compression, we ($1$) evaluate whether PIEs are more difficult for an algorithm to classify, ($2$) conduct a human study to codify the attributes of a sample of PIEs and Non-PIEs, and ($3$) evaluate whether PIEs over-index on underrepresented sensitive attributes in CelebA.

+At every level of compression, we identify a subset of PIE images that are disproportionately sensitive to the removal of weights (for each of CIFAR-10, CelebA and ImageNet).
+The number of images classified as PIE increases with the level of pruning.
+At $90 \%$ sparsity, we classify $10.27 \%$ of all ImageNet test-set images as PIEs, $2.16 \%$ of CIFAR-10, and $16.17 \%$ of CelebA.

-\textbf{Test-error on PIEs} In Fig.~\ref{fig:inference_pie_only}, we evaluate a random sample of ($1$) PIE images, ($2$) non-PIE images and ($3$) the entire test-set.
+\textbf{Test-error on PIEs} In Fig.~\ref{fig:inference_pie_only}, we evaluate a random sample of ($1$) PIE images, ($2$) non-PIE images and ($3$) entire test-set for each of the datasets considered.
 We find that PIE images are far more challenging for a non-compressed model to classify.
 Evaluation on PIE images alone yields substantially lower top-1 accuracy.
-The results are consistent across CIFAR-10 (top-1 accuracy falls from $94.89 \%$ to $40.42 \%$), CelebA ($94.73 \%$ to $49.37 \%$), and ImageNet datasets ($76.75 \%$ to $26.74 \%$).
-This suggests that performance diverges most on exemplars that are already challenging to the non-compressed model.
+The results are consistent across CIFAR-10 (top-1 accuracy falls from $94.89 \%$ to $43.64 \%$), CelebA ($94.10 \%$ to $50.41 \%$), and ImageNet datasets ($76.75 \%$ to $39.81 \%$).
+Notably, on ImageNet, we find that removing PIEs greatly improves generalization performance.
+Test-set accuracy on non-PIEs increased to $81.20 \%$ relative to baseline top-1 performance of $76.75 \%$.